-- (1) An application from the lessee of a dwelling for extension of the lease contract specified in subsection 326 (2) of this Act shall not be satisfied if extension of the lease contract is contrary to the legitimate interests of the lessor, above all for the following reasons: - the lessee owes rent or accessory expenses; the lessee has materially violated an obligation specified in subsections 276 (2) or (3) of this Act; - 3) the lessor cancels the lease contract on the basis specified in subsection 319 (2) of this Act; - 4) taking into account future reconstruction work, the lease contract is entered into for a specified term until the commencement of the work or receipt of a building permit; - 5) the lessor offers another equivalent dwelling to the lessee; - 6) the lease contract may be cancelled without advance notice for any other reason. - (2) Upon deciding on the extension of a lease contract and considering the interests of the parties, the court and lease committee shall take, inter alia, the following into account: - 1) the circumstances relating to entry into the lease contract and the content of the contract; - 2) the duration of the lease contract; - 3) the personal, family and economic relations of the parties; - 4) the need of the lessor to use the dwelling; - 5) the situation on the local residential market. - (3) If the lessee repeatedly demands extension of the lease contract, the fact of whether the lessee has done all that is reasonable in order to find new housing shall also be taken into account.
+- (1) An application from the lessee of a dwelling for extension of the lease contract specified in subsection 326 (2) of this Act shall not be satisfied if extension of the lease contract is contrary to the legitimate interests of the lessor, above all for the following reasons: - 1) The lessee owes the rent, accessory expenses or building maintenance and improvement costs; [RT I, 04.01.2021, 2 entry into force 14.01.2021] - 2) the lessee has materially violated an obligation specified in subsections 276 (2) or (3) of this Act; - 3) the lessor cancels the lease contract on the basis specified in subsection 319 (2) of this Act; - 4) taking into account future reconstruction work, the lease contract is entered into for a specified term until the commencement of the work or receipt of a building permit; - 5) the lessor offers another equivalent dwelling to the lessee; - 6) the lease contract may be cancelled without advance notice for any other reason. - (2) Upon deciding on the extension of a lease contract and considering the interests of the parties, the court and lease committee shall take, inter alia, the following into account: - 1) the circumstances relating to entry into the lease contract and the content of the contract; - 2) the duration of the lease contract;3) the personal, family and economic relations of the parties; - 4) the need of the lessor to use the dwelling; - 5) the situation on the local residential market. - (3) If the lessee repeatedly demands extension of the lease contract, the fact of whether the lessee has done all that is reasonable in order to find new housing shall also be taken into account.